Should Your Cat Go to the ER?

 3. Abnormal breathing

 While it’s normal for dogs to pant when they’re hot, excited, or exercising, cats prefer to keep their breathing under control.
 Labored breathing can develop from inflamed airways, infection, or fluid accumulation in or around the lungs.
-Changes in breathing may be subtle — your cat may stretch its neck forward to try to get more air or display exaggerated movement of their chest or abdomen with each breath.
+Changes in breathing may be subtle — your cat may stretch their neck forward to try to get more air or display exaggerated movement of their chest or abdomen with each breath.
 Cats with respiratory disease can go from unwell to unstable quickly, so get your kitty to the vet if there are any changes in their breathing.

 If your cat gets hit by a car, gets into a scuffle with another animal, or has an otherwise traumatic accident, they should be evaluated by a vet.
 Professional wound care and antibiotics prevent bites and other injuries from developing nasty infections.
 Internal bleeding and lung injuries may be hard to spot right away since cats are experts at hiding the extent of their discomfort.
 It’s better to be safe and have your cat examined so that you don’t have to worry about what you’re not able to see.

 5. Bumping into things

 This isn’t about your cat’s desire to ram into your ankles as soon as you walk through the door.
 This is more about a sudden difficulty in getting to the litter box or food bowl without knocking into things en route.
 If your cat was cruising smoothly yesterday and seems discombobulated today, get them to the vet.
 They could be experiencing sudden blindness because of hypertension, infection, glaucoma, and degenerative disease.
 Severe hypertension can lead to detached retinas (the part of the eye that receives light).
 It can also damage the kidneys, heart, and brain if left unchecked.
-Yikes.
+Not.
+Good.
 No matter the cause of vision loss, early diagnosis and treatment are vital for your cat to regain their sight.

 6. Your cat is being weird (in a concerning way)